MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/virtual-machine-image-azure-marketplace.md

    :::image type="content" source="./media/manage-vm-resources/create-image.png" alt-text="Screenshot showing the Create image dialog for a new VM image." lightbox="./media/manage-vm-resources/create-image.png":::

+   After the new VM image is created, create a VM using the new image and verify that the VM works properly.
+After verification, you can delete the old VM image.

+   [!NOTE]
-   After the new VM image is created, verify that the new VM/image works properly.
-You can delete the older VM image, but a VM image can't be deleted if a VM that uses that VM image is running.
-You must stop the VM and then delete the VM image.
+   In this release, you can't delete a VM image if the VM associated with that image is running.
+Stop the VM and then delete the VM image.

 ## Delete VM image